-To abate the immediate threat to human health and the environment posed by surface water runoff and sediment migration (a major transport mechanism of mirex), a removal AOC was signed in November 1993.
+A removal AOC was signed in November 1993.
+The work under the agreement was intended to address the immediate threats posed by surface water runoff and sediment migration (a major transport mechanism of mirex).
 Under that agreement Rutgers installed a leachate collection and onsite treatment system, numerous sediment barriers and surface water diversion structures.
 Sediment studies have confirmed the effectiveness of these removal actions until they are integrated into a site-wide final remedial solution.
 The removal system remains in operation.

 The site has been divided into operable units.
 U.S EPA selected a remedy for the soil, source areas, and groundwater operable unit in September 2005.
-The remedy includes: in place treatment of the two most contaminated former ponds by soil mixing/air stripping and stabilization/solidification; capping and covering of the former ponds and contaminated soil; extraction and treatment of shallow groundwater; in place treatment of the southern and deep groundwater by nanoscale zero-valent iron (NZVI), a cutting edge technology; and long-term site management.
+The remedy includes: in place treatment of the two most contaminated former ponds by soil mixing/air stripping and stabilization/solidification; capping and covering of the former ponds and contaminated soil; extraction and treatment of shallow groundwater; in place treatment of the southern and deep groundwater by nanoscale zero-valent iron (NZVI); and long-term site management.
 Rutgers is currently conducting work to design the remedy, including a pilot test of the NZVI.
-Field testing of NZVI start in late 2006 and continued into 2007.
+Field testing of NZVI startedn late 2006 and continued into 2007.
 The results were very promising and Rutgers is working to expand to a full scale design.
 During 2007, a few homes near the site were evaluated for the potential that vapors from the contaminated groundwater could enter the homes.
-Rutgers voluntarily installed vapior mitigation sysytems on some homes to prevent this from ever happening.
+Rutgers voluntarily installed vapor mitigation sysytems on some homes to prevent this from ever happening.

 Rutgers collected additional fish, sediment, and water samples in late 2005, and floodplain samples were collected in 2006.
 A cleanup plan for sediments and floodplains of MFLBC was selected in the fall of 2008.